 How blocking acetylcholine causes all of these effects are not well understood — but other compounds that block acetylcholine have been known to do the same.
-Sarin gas, organophosphates, and other herbs like the borrachero tree all cause similar physical and psychological side-effects.
+Sarin gas, organophosphates, and other herbs like the borrachero tree and mandrake all cause similar physical and psychological side effects.

 Datura & Ayahuasca

-Sometimes, datura is added to ayahuasca — where it’s known as toé.
+Sometimes, the closely-related plant, the borrachero tree, which grows throughout tropical regions of South America, is added to ayahuasca — where it’s known as toé.

 This isn’t a new practice; it’s something that’s been done in certain Amazonian tribes for centuries to add to the visionary experience.

-However, because of the potential risk from datura, it’s recommended you avoid participating in ceremonies that use toé in the brew.
+However, because of the potential risk from this group of plants, it’s recommended you avoid participating in ceremonies that use toé in the brew.

 Final Thoughts: What is Datura?